ArchanaRohilla/Supervised_MachineLearning/README.md

   and evaluate models with unbalanced classes.
 The following techniques have been used in this analysis to access the credit risk, using data from LendingClub; a peer-to-peer lending services company.

-## Oversampling the data using the RandomOverSampler and SMOTE algorithms.
+## Oversampling the data using the RandomOverSampler and SMOTE algorithms

 ### Naive Random Oversampling
 ### Classication Report